The best Verizon MVNO carriers: our top picks

 Reasons to avoid

 Straight Talk has been around for long time now and has made quite a name for itself as a cheap alternative carrier, offering lots of data and good coverage.
 This is helped by the fact that it's now a part of TracFone Wireless, which itself is owned by Verizon.
-With a variety of plans, including three strong unlimited options and a well-balanced starter plan, Straight Talk stands out as a competitive option for demanding users.
+With a variety of plans, including three strong unlimited options and a well-balanced starter plan, Straight Talk stands out as a competitive pick for the demanding users.

 Best for Xfinity customers